cnorm35/bridgetown-blog/src/_posts/pdf_attachments_action_mailbox.md

 />
 </div>

-If something went wrong and you don't see the status change to `delivered`, the Rails conductor provides an easy button to re-route and deliver the email again.
+### Re-routing and Debugging

-I'm also going to add a `debugger` statement to the `process` method of the `PdfMailbox` to show how you can inspect the inbound email and attachments or investigate any issues.
+If something went wrong and the status didn't update to `delivered`, the Rails conductor provides an easy button to re-route and deliver the email again.

-[RUBY DEBUG LINK]
+I'm also going to add a `debugger` statement using [ruby debug](https://github.com/ruby/debug){:target="_blank"} to the `process` method of the `PdfMailbox` to show how you can inspect the inbound email and attachments or investigate any issues.

 ```ruby
 # app/mailboxes/pdf_mailbox.rb